What is the Coldest City In California? 2023 Update

 For example, Southern California is primarily Mediterranean, with somewhat wet winters and dry summers.
 At the same time, North California has a relatively oceanic climate and receives significantly more yearly rainfall than the state’s southern regions.
 The more inland you travel, the harsher temperatures become.
 Further inland, the summers will become more scorching, while the winters are drastically colder compared to the rest of the country.

-In the far inland areas of California, is a very unique town called Bodie, now known as Bodie State Park. and it is known to have the harshest and coldest winters in the entire state of California.
+In the far inland areas of California, is a very unique town called Bodie, now known as Bodie State Park, and it is known to have the harshest and coldest winters in the entire state of California.

 Coldest Town in California

 As we’ve mentioned previously, Bodie State Park is the coldest town in California.
-The town of Bodie is cold during winters and it was known to reach even -55°F at times.
+The town of Bodie is cold during winters and it’s been known to reach even -55°F at times.
 Bodie State Park is located in the far east area of the country, near the Nevada border on the Bodie Hills, and it is at an elevation of 8,379 feet.
 What makes this town so much colder than the surrounding areas is the height that it is located.
 The average temperature in Bodie State Park is -7°F, which makes it the coldest place in California.

 Besides being the snowy center of the east, Bodie State Park is primarily known for its genuine atmosphere and unique setting.
 This town was originally a settlement in which gold was discovered, but now, after a fire damaged the city, all that is left is a ghost town.
 This town looks like it got frozen in time, which makes it a lovely touristic attraction.